 All of the other services use fringe for their colors in a color team, but the Marine Corps does not carry an American flag with fringe.
 MCO P10520.3B, Flag Manual, states, “The use of fringe on national colors or standards within the Marine Corps is prohibited.”
-So far, I cannot find a reason why. but I will keep looking!
+This is because the Flag Code states that nothing will be attached to the American flag.

 Note: you may read that the Navy follows the Marine Corps by carrying an un-fringed American flag.
-Since the Navy relies on the Marine Corps for its drill and ceremonies, Marine Corps traditions apply to the Navy.
-The Coast Guard also follows the drill and ceremonies manual from the USMC, but I cannot find any information that the USCG does not carry the unfringed AMerican flag.
-So:
+Since the Navy relies on the Marine Corps for its drill and ceremonies, Marine Corps traditions apply to the Navy and Coast Guard.

-The Army, Air Force and, from what I can gather through research, the Coast Guard, always carry fringed colors, when fringed, the flags become “ceremonial colors”.
-The Marine Corps and Navy never carry a fringed American flag, any other color carried by these two services is always fringed.
+The Army and Air Force carry fringed colors, when fringed, the flags become “ceremonial colors”, but are not usually marched.
+The Marine Corps, Navy, and Coast Guard never carry a fringed American flag, any other color carried by these two services is always fringed, and sometimes marched.

 What about the cord and tassels?

 The gold tassel represents that the Flag has been honored with victory in battle or the flag has seen heroics in battle.http://wiki.answers.com/Q/What_does_the_gold_tassel_cord_on_the_American_Flag_mean#ixzz1yuQ1ALyk

 For those associated with the Army